xonika9/pokemon-app-vite/README.md

   * Object-oriented code
   * API handling
   * Retrieving Pokémon info from API and rendering them on a page
-  * Sort, search, add to favorites, compare Pokémon
+  * Sorting, searching, adding to favorites, comparing of Pokémon
+  * Saving lists to localStorage

 ***
 ### Installation